 - 1.1 New planning powers were given to local communities by the Localism Act 2011.
 These include the ability to prepare Neighbourhood Development Plans as part of the statutory planning framework governing the development and use of land in the area.
 When planning applications are made, they must be decided in accordance with this framework unless there are overriding circumstances to the contrary. - 1.2 Abberley Parish Council has decided to prepare a Neighbourhood Development Plan (NDP) to make use of the new planning powers and help ensure that decisions on future development are guided locally. - 1.3 The Neighbourhood Plan preparation process is outlined in Figure 1.
 The Parish Council consulted on a draft NDP in June August 2020.
 The draft was revised to take account of comments received and the amended NDP was submitted to Malvern Hills District Council in November 2020.
 Following submission, Malvern Hills District Council consulted on the draft NDP between December 2020 and January 2021 and appointed an independent Examiner.
 Examination of the NDP was undertaken in March / April 2021.
-The Examiner's Report, published in April 2021, concluded that, subject to recommended modifications, the NDP meets the Basic Conditions and could proceed to referendum.
-A local referendum was held in Abberley on 24 June 2021.
-89% of those who voted were in favour of the Plan.
-Following the referendum, Malvern Hills District Council decided on 20 July 2021 to make (adopt) the Neighbourhood Plan so that it is part of the statutory Development Plan for Malvern Hills District, sitting alongside the South Worcestershire Development Plan and other material considerations in determining planning applications in Abberley parish.
+The Examiner's Report, published in April 2021, concluded that, subject to recommended modifications, the NDP meets the Basic Conditions and can proceed to referendum.
+It is anticipated that a local referendum will be held in Abberley on 24th June 2021.
+If the majority of those who vote in the referendum (more than 50%) do so in favour of the NDP then it must be made (brought into legal effect) by Malvern Hills District Council.